 If you revisit browserleaks.com within 30 seconds, your browser should send HTTP Client Hints request headers:

-ECT, and a set of User-Agent Client Hints request headers:
+ECT, and User-Agent Client Hints request headers:

 Client Hints received for the main document